pystatsv1/PyStatsV1/docs/source/business_ch09_reporting_style_contract.rst

 2) Variance waterfall (“bridge chart”)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Build a waterfall-style bridge that explains how net income changed from last month to this month, using driver categories such as:

-- volume, price, cost savings, fixed-cost changes
+A bridge chart explains *how* a value changed from one period to the next.
+It reduces storytelling bias because the components must reconcile to the start and end totals.

+In this repo, Chapter 9 ships an **audit-friendly net income bridge**:

+- Start: prior month net income
+- Components: revenue change, COGS change, operating expense change
+- Residual: “Other / rounding” to reconcile exactly (if needed)
+- End: latest month net income

+Task:

+- Review the generated bridge chart and confirm the sign conventions.
+- Write a short paragraph summarizing the dominant drivers.

 Deliverable:

-- A waterfall chart (or a bar-bridge approximation) with clear labels.
-- A short paragraph summarizing the dominant drivers.

-(Implementation note: Chapter 9 does not yet ship a dedicated waterfall helper.
-This problem is intentionally designed as an extension that students implement.)
+- ``figures/net_income_bridge.png``
+- 1 paragraph interpretation (no false precision)

 3) The 10-bullet memo
 ^^^^^^^^^^^^^^^^^^^^^